G Suite (Google Apps) for Work Backup

 Before opting for Google Apps Backup for Work and its suite of products, it is likely that your company considered alternate options, such as Microsoft Office 365.
 But, the low pricing, more flexibility with mobile devices and better familiarity may have pushed the decision in favor of Google Apps.

 The general notion is that Office 365 offers many such features that go unused and so many companies may not wish to spend more on it.
 However, even Google Apps for Work has several features that not many of us are aware of.
-The tendency is to leverage the basic features offered by its products and services, such as Gmail, Google Docs, Google Slides, Google Calendar, Google Drive, Hangouts, Google Sites, Google+, Google Apps, Vault, Google Forms and Google Sheets.
+The tendency is to leverage the basic features offered by its products and services, such as Gmail, Google Docs, Google Slides, Google Calendar, Google Drive, Hangouts, Google+, Google Apps, Vault, Google Forms and Google Sheets.

 In this article, we look at some key benefits or features of Google Apps for Work that you may not yet be using.